dulldusk/tinyfilemanager-201502-rev1/README.md

 [![GitHub License](https://img.shields.io/github/license/prasathmani/tinyfilemanager.svg?style=flat-square)](https://github.com/prasathmani/tinyfilemanager/blob/master/LICENSE)
 [![Paypal](https://img.shields.io/badge/Donate-Paypal-lightgrey.svg?style=flat-square)](https://www.paypal.me/prasathmani)
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/prasathmani)

+> tinyfilemanager-201502-rev1
+Lets check, i think is based on my work on phpFileManager.
+But a very nice fork!!
+Congrats!
+Awesome.

 > TinyFileManager is a versatile web-based PHP file manager designed for simplicity and efficiency.
 This lightweight single-file PHP application can be effortlessly integrated into any server directory, allowing users to store, upload, edit, and manage files and folders directly through their web browser.
 With multi-language support and compatibility with PHP 5.5+, TinyFileManager enables the creation of individual user accounts, each with its dedicated directory.
 The platform also includes built-in functionality for handling text files using the Cloud9 IDE.